 - Details of two personal contacts other than your possible cosigner

 If the application includes a cosigner, you’ll need to submit similar information for them as well.

-Sallie Mae’s tailor-made student loans can suit most educational needs, especially if you have the credit score to qualify for a low interest rate.
-However, you may need to have a cosigner and will need to provide two extra references when you apply.
-With so many options, you’ll want to compare other potential lenders before you decide.
+Sallie Mae’s tailor-made student loans can suit most students’ needs, especially if you have the credit score to qualify for a low interest rate.
+However, its not the most forthcoming about eligibility requirements.
+And you can’t prequalify to see what rates you might expect.